Moderna to seek U.S. and EU authorization for its vaccine on Monday | Health

 "We believe that we have a vaccine that is very highly efficacious.
 We now have the data to prove it," Moderna Chief Medical Officer Tal Zaks said.
 "We expect to be playing a major part in turning around this pandemic."
 Of the 196 people who contracted COVID-19 out of over 30,000 volunteers, 185 had received a placebo and 11 got the vaccine.
 Moderna reported 30 severe cases, all in the placebo group, which means the vaccine was 100% effective against severe cases.

-Moderna shares were up 6.7% at $138.58 in U.S. pre-market trade, a record high and a rise of more than 600% this year.
+Moderna shares opened 13% higher at a record $144 following the results and then went on to hit a peak of $150.14, or a gain of 668% so far this year.
 "As the numbers of cases reported grows, confidence grows that this amazing protection will be maintained in a product that can be rolled out to protect the public," said Alexander Edwards, associate professor in biomedical technology at Britain's University of Reading.

 In addition to filing its U.S. application, Moderna said it would seek conditional approval from the European Medicines Agency, which is already reviewing its data, and would continue to talk with other regulators doing similar rolling reviews.
 "Although we await the full details of these results in published form, we can now assume that this vaccine will be approved for use in December," said Gillies O'Bryan-Tear, chair of policy and communications at Britain's Faculty of Pharmaceutical Medicine.